Core Concepts

 That separation gives you two kinds of control.
 You can keep the same project boundary while changing the agent’s tool profile, or keep the same tool profile while changing the project boundary.

-Example: one monorepo workspace can be shared by two different agent classes.
+Example: one monorepo workspace can be shared by two different roles.

 chainargos/frontend-engineersees the monorepo files and has Node, Playwright, and UI pluginschainargos/backend-engineersees the same monorepo files but has Rust, Postgres tools, and backend-specific plugins